aaron-grau/curic/react/projects/piano/README.md

 const intervalId = setINterval(callback, 10);
 clearINterval(intervalId);
 ```
-Don't proceed until you're about to play all of your tracks! -->
+Don't proceed until you're about to play all of your tracks!

-## Style Your App
+## Phase 8: Style Your App

+Now that you have your cool app with recording and playing track features, let's make your app look nice.

++ Create a new file `application.css`.
++ Add a reference to it in `index.html`.
++ Style your app.
+Refer to our [HTML/CSS Curriculum][html-curriculum].

-+ I added these css classes to my components.
+Hint: I added these css classes to my components.
 ```
   + app